carbonblack/cb-taxii-connector/README.md

 ```
 cd /etc/yum.repos.d
 curl -O https://opensource.carbonblack.com/release/x86_64/CbOpenSource.repo
-yum install python-cb-threatconnect-connector
+yum install python-cb-taxii-connector
 ```

-Once the software is installed via YUM, copy the `/etc/cb/integrations/threatconnect/connector.conf.example` file to `/etc/cb/integrations/threatconnect/connector.conf`.
+Once the software is installed via YUM, copy the `/etc/cb/integrations/taxii/connector.conf.example` file to `/etc/cb/integrations/taxii/connector.conf`.
  Edit this file and place your EDR API key into the `carbonblack_server_token` variable and your EDR server's base URL into the `carbonblack_server_url` variable.

-Next, place the credentials for your ThreatConnect API account into the `api_key` and `secret_key` variables.
-The `api_key` variable is the numeric API identifier issued by ThreatConnect, and the `secret_key` is a long alphanumeric + symbols secret key assigned to you.
-Any special characters in the secret key do not have to be escaped in the configuration file.

-To receive IOCs from your organization as a source, enter your organization's source name in `default_org`.

-To specify which sources to pull from, enter your sources as a comma separated list in `sources` or `*` to pull from all sources.
+Define a new section in the ini file for each Taxii server you wish to download STIX Indicators.
+`url=` is required, and must be set to the protocol prefixed url of the server `version=` is optional, and controls the TAXII version of the target server (v20 or v21) `score=` can be provided to score the retrieved indicators (1-100), with the default being 75

+By default the integration will pull from all available collections, but you can specify `collections=` and indicate a comma delimited list of collection-ids to limit the integration's scope

+By default, the ingegration will pull all MD5/SHA256 hashes, all ip address and domain name indicators You can specify which types of indicator in the server's section of the configuration to limit the types of indicators `ioc_types=` (hash,domain,address) as a comma delimited list to

+Two forms of authentication username and password or token authentication can be configured, optionally:
+`username=` and `password=` can be set for the former and `token` for the later.
+`cert=` can be optionally provided to locate a .pem encoded certificate+key pair to use during TLS or set to a comma delimited list of the certificate file location followed by the key.
+`verify=` can be optionally set to control TLS verification using `true` or `false` as boolean values.

-Once you have the connector configured for your API access, start the ThreatConnect service:
+Once you have the connector configured with the desired TAXII servers:
 ```
-service cb-threatconnect-connector start
+service cb-taxii-connector start
 ```

-Any errors will be logged into `/var/log/cb/integrations/cb-threatconnect-connector/cb-threatconnect-connector.log`.
+Any errors will be logged into `/var/log/cb/integrations/cb-taxii-connector/cb-taxii-connector.log`.

 ## Troubleshooting

-If you suspect a problem, please first look at the ThreatConnect connector logs found here:
+If you suspect a problem, please first look at the Taxii connector logs found here:
-`/var/log/cb/integrations/cb-threatconnect-connector/cb-threatconnect-connector.log`
+`/var/log/cb/integrations/cb-taxii-connector/cb-taxii-connector.log`
 (There might be multiple files as the logger "rolls over" when the log file hits a certain size).

+If you need detail logging, set `log_level=DEBUG` in the core configuration.

 ## Support